-Response: As noted above, the proposed building will be used as offices for engineering activities in conjunction with a permitted use in the MP zone, "[m]anufacture or assembly of electronic or optical instruments, equipment, devices..."
-Therefore, the use is permitted.
-Additionally, some manufacturing would be allowed within the office building as a permitted use in the MP zone, per subsection (2)(a)(iii)(C).
+Response: As noted above, the proposed office building ("T") will be used in conjunction with a permitted Light Manufacturing use in the MP zone: "[m]anufacture or assembly of electronic or optical instruments, equipment, devices..."
+Therefore, the office use is permitted.